somsubhra88/Obsidian-Vault/zData/Dynamic Price Optimization Dataflow Documentation.md

 }
 ```

+For the time being we're not doing any transformation, but going forward we can use the title of the products
 ## Order Validator Service
 The sales data comes in JSON format, is passed through a validator, and then transformed.
 The schema of the incoming JSON is as follows -
 ```JSON